aubourg/modsec-ng/README.md

 ## Environment variables

+All the env variables are configurable in the .env file for modsecurity.

 ### Modsecurity, Core Rules set (CRS) and NGINX
 You can set all the environment variables from the [official image](https://github.com/coreruleset/modsecurity-crs-docker)